qtiuto/lua-for-android/README.md

      by double,so long type accept i64 value also.Boxed type will be used if no primitive type found.

-     For float value,double have more weight than float.
+     For float value,double has more weight than float.

      For string,if the type is char and the string length is one,then ranks first,string ranks second,followed by any assignble from